RyzenTinker/sidebar-heading-preview/README.md

 ### Features

-- Quickly preview top-level headings without opening the note
+- Instantly preview top-level headings (# Heading) on hover without opening the note
-- Clean tooltip design that appears after a short delay
+- Clean and responsive tooltip design with smooth alignment
-- Enhances heading appearance by adding bullet points for better visual structure
+- Adds bullet points to each heading for better visual clarity
+- Customizable appearance via styles.css (easy theming support)
-- Saves time when navigating large vaults
+- Saves time when navigating large vaults with many files

 ### How it works

-When you hover over a file in the file explorer (sidebar), the plugin shows a small tooltip containing the `#` headings from that file.
+When you hover over a file name in the Obsidian file explorer (sidebar), a small tooltip appears near your cursor after a short delay.
+This tooltip shows the top-level headings (# Heading) found in the file, styled with bullets and improved readability.

+If a file doesn't contain any # Heading, no tooltip appears.

 ---